mayfair studio

 Can I do kitchen renovation first, extension later?

 Yes, but it's expensive.
-You'll pay for kitchen installation twice (once in current space, again when extension is built), plus disruption of tearing out recently installed kitchen.
-Better approach: if extension is likely within 3 years, do basic/temporary kitchen refresh (paint, new worktops, £5k-8k) and save proper kitchen budget for post-extension.
+You'll pay for kitchen installation twice.
+Better approach: if extension is likely within 3 years, do basic kitchen refresh (£5k-8k) and save proper kitchen budget for post-extension.

 Should I extend even if ROI is only 90%?

 If you're staying 7-10+ years, yes.
-The 10% "loss" on paper (£8k on £80k extension) is offset by: (1) avoiding moving costs (£15k-25k in stamp duty, agent fees, legal fees), (2) staying in preferred location/school catchment, (3) 7-10 years of enjoying significantly better living space.
-Think of it as lifestyle investment, not pure financial play.
+The 10% loss on paper is offset by avoiding moving costs (£15k-25k), staying in preferred location, and years of enjoying better living space.
 Only problematic if selling within 3 years.

 Summary